wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/1-introduction.md

 when.
 It also tracks which Employee made the sale, along with the employee name and employee id.
 It doesn't contain the employee hire date, the employee title, or who their manager is.
 For that, you need to pull in some files that HR keeps in MS Excel.
-You\'ve been begging them for years to use a SQL database, but they haven\'t gotten around to it yet.
+You've been begging them for years to use a SQL database, but they haven't gotten around to it yet.

 When an item ships, it gets recorded in the warehousing application.